Did you deal in client monies through a trust account between 1 April and 31 March?

 Information regarding trustee obligations in the management of trust accounts, including establishment, operation, closure and audit of trust accounts is accessible on the Queensland Government website.

-A copy of a qualified auditor's report must be forwarded by the auditor to the General Manager Public Practice at CPA Australia within 15 business days of the completion of the audit.
+A copy of a qualified auditor's report must be forwarded by the auditor to the Manager of Public Practice at CPA Australia within 15 business days of the completion of the audit.
 An auditor is also required to report any identified deficiency of client monies to CPA Australia within five business days.
-Although unqualified reports are not required to be lodged, they must be maintained and will be reviewed as part of the Quality Review Program.
+Although unqualified reports are not required to be lodged, they must be maintained and may be reviewed as part of the Best Practice Program.

-If you dealt in client monies through a client bank account, you are reminded of your obligations under APES 310 Dealing with Client Monies (PDF).
+If you dealt in client monies through a client bank account, you are reminded of your obligations under APES 310 Dealing with Client Monies.
 You need to ensure that your compliance with the requirements of the standard is audited annually within three months of the applicable year-end date.

 For members who obtained authority to transact in client monies before 1 July 2011, the applicable year-end date is 31 March.
 Members must comply with the audit requirements of APES 310 within three months of this date.